 Another of the bear series by Karma Wilson, Big bear has just awakened from a long winters nap and is hungry.
 His friends all help him find plenty to eat to fill his empty belly.

 What Makes a Rainbow?

-This book was given to us about 10 years ago.
+This book was given to us when my oldest was just a baby.
 I love the way it goes through each of the colors of the rainbow and compares them to an animal or something the kids can relate.
 I’ve always added an extra 2 lines in the end of the story.
 “Now we know what makes a rainbow, but WHO makes the rainbow?
 God” What sweet times reading this story with my kids.

 My Many Colored Days

 This is a great book for helping kids understand the way everyone has mood changes throughout their days.
 On the mixed up day, I’ve often compared the picture to how I felt on many of my pregnant days!
 “But it all turns out alright you see, and I go back to being ME!”

 My Mom gave us this book several years ago and it has become a family favorite.
 Have you read it?
 Take a look at the expressions on the cat, dog and grandmas face.
 Priceless!
 The kids love having me read it but they love even more the time we take studying what’s happening on each page and looking for the little hidden expressions.